Nurse Vocational Training Scheme (VTS)

 Ideally the nurse will have been working in General Practice for 6 months or less.

-The comprehensive programme covers both the clinical and non-clinical aspects training, and also delivers preceptorship through one to one visits and clinical supervision.
+The comprehensive programme covers both the clinical and non-clinical aspects training and also delivers preceptorship through one-to-one meetings and clinical supervision.
 You can see more about the topics covered in the section below.

-The VTS programme is fully funded, with an additional grant available for practices to claim to support the nurse to be released from practice to attend the training sessions.
+The VTS programme is fully funded and is open to new nurses already employed in general practice only.
+There is an additional grant available for practices to claim to support the nurse to be released to attend the training sessions.

-The next VTS cohort is due to start in October 2024.
+The next VTS cohort is due to start in Autumn 2025 and is only open to new nurses who are already employed in General Practice

 What is the structure of the VTS programme?